 The purpose of this report is to support the Environmental Assessment for expansion of the Sault Ste.
 Marie Municipal Landfill (herein referred as Landfill) and future environmental approvals.
-The City has owned and successfully operated this site for 30+ years and the proposed expansion incorporates operational and site development enhancements to further build on the historical success.
-The planned expansion will be accommodated within existing City-owned lands.

 The existing Landfill is located at 402 Fifth Line East in Sault Ste.
 Marie, Ontario and is owned and operated by the City of Sault Ste.
 Marie under Environmental Compliance Approval (ECA) No. A560102.

-It is proposed to expand the existing waste footprint laterally (west and north).
+It is proposed to expand the existing waste footprint laterally (west and north) and vertically.
 There will be no changes to the approved service area, i.e. it will remain as the City of Sault Ste.
 Marie, the Township of Prince and the Batchewana First Nation's Rankin Reserve.
-The proposed expansion will add 3.17 million cubic metres (m3) of waste and daily/intermediate cover capacity.
-The location of the Landfill is shown on Drawing 1.
+The proposed expansion will add 4.2 million cubic metres (m) of waste and daily/intermediate cover capacity.
+The location of the Landfill is shown on Figure 1 and Drawing 1.